sakhnik/neovim-vala/README.md

 - [x] Calculate width, height from the window size and chosen font
 - [ ] Test MinGW build
+- [ ] Redraw only changed parts of the screen
 - [ ] Setup GitHub actions to build for Win32, appimage for Linux
 - [ ] Automatic testing
 - [ ] Cursor shapes